5 Column Image Grid

 Dinner and dancing to follow

 Sending out your custom wedding invitations is an exciting step in the wedding planning process.
-Don’t forget to include RSVP cards and to take advantage of RSVP functions on your wedding website in case any RSVPs get lost in the mail.
-Remember to hold on to a couple of invitations—they are perfect for scrapbooking, crafting, and including in a shadow box or photo book.
+Don’t forget to include wedding RSVP cards and to take advantage of RSVP functions on your wedding website in case any responses get lost in the mail.
+Be sure to keep a few invitations as well—they’re perfect for scrapbooking, crafting, or adding to a shadow box or photo book to remember your big day.